 ASIC Benchmark ASIC Benchmark requirement Meets the Benchmark: Yes/No If the benchmark is not met, why not?
-Benchmark 1 : Liquidity For a pooled mortgage scheme, the responsible entity has cash flow estimates for the scheme that: Y (a) demonstrate the scheme's capacity to meet its expenses, liabilities and other cash flow needs for the next 12 months; Yes Not applicable (b) are updated at least every three months and reflect any material changes; and Yes Not applicable (c) are approved by the directors of the responsible entity at least every three months.
+Benchmark 1 : Liquidity For a pooled mortgage scheme, the responsible entity has cash flow estimates for the scheme that: (a) demonstrate the scheme's capacity to meet its expenses, liabilities and other cash flow needs for the next 12 months; Yes Not applicable (b) are updated at least every three months and reflect any material changes; and Yes Not applicable (c) are approved by the directors of the responsible entity at least every three months.
+Yes Not applicable Benchmark 2 : Scheme borrowing The responsible entity does not have current borrowings and does not intend to borrow on behalf of the scheme.
 Yes Not applicable

-Benchmark 2 : Scheme borrowing The responsible entity does not have current borrowings and does not intend to borrow on behalf of the scheme.
-Yes Not applicable Benchmark 3 -Loan portfolio and diversification For a pooled mortgage scheme: (a) the scheme holds a portfolio of assets diversified by size, borrower, class of borrower activity and geographic region; Yes Not applicable (b) the scheme has no single asset in the scheme portfolio that exceeds 5% of the total scheme assets; No Refer to Disclosure Principle 3 - RG45.81 (a) for further information (c) the scheme has no single borrower who exceeds 5% of the scheme assets; and No Refer to Disclosure Principle 3 - RG45.81 (a) for further information (d) all loans made by the scheme are secured by first mortgages over real property (including registered leasehold title).
-Yes Not applicable Benchmark 4 - Related party transactions The responsible entity does not lend to related parties of the responsible entity or to the scheme's investment manager.
-Yes Not applicable Benchmark 5 - Valuation policy In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires: (a) a valuer to be a member of an appropriate professional body in the jurisdiction in which the relevant property is located (b) a valuer to be independent; (c) procedures to be followed for dealing with any conflict of interest; (d) the rotation and diversity of valuers; (e) in relation to security property for a loan, an independent valuation Yes Yes Yes Yes Yes Not applicable Not applicable Not applicable Not applicable Not applicable to be obtained:
+Benchmark 3 -Loan portfolio and diversification For a pooled mortgage scheme: Benchmark 3 -Loan portiono and diversification i or a pooled mortgage scheme.
+Yes Not applicable (a) the scheme holds a portfolio of assets diversified by size, borrower, class of borrower activity and geographic region; (b) the scheme has no single asset in the scheme portfolio that exceeds 5% of the total scheme assets; No Refer to Disclosure Principle 3 - RG45.81 (a) for further information (c) the scheme has no single borrower who exceeds 5% of the scheme assets; and No Refer to Disclosure Principle 3 - RG45.81 (a) for further information (d) all loans made by the scheme are secured by first mortgages over real property (including registered leasehold title).
+Yes Not applicable Benchmark 4 - Related party transactions Yes Not applicable Not applicable Benchmark 4 - Related party transactions Benchmark 5 - Valuation policy real property (including registered leasehold title).
+The responsible entity does not lend to related parties of the responsible real property (including registered leasehold title).
+The responsible entity does not lend to related parties of the responsible entity or to the scheme's investment manager.
+In relation to valuations for the scheme's mortgage assets and their real property (including registered leasehold title).
+The responsible entity does not lend to related parties of the responsible entity or to the scheme's investment manager.
+In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires: (a) a valuer to be a member of an appropriate professional body in the Yes Not applicable real property (including registered leasehold title).
+The responsible entity does not lend to related parties of the responsible entity or to the scheme's investment manager.
+In relation to valuations for the scheme's mortgage assets and their security property, the board of the responsible entity requires: (a) a valuer to be a member of an appropriate professional body in the jurisdiction in which the relevant property is located Yes Not applicable Not applicable